 Student diversity also contributes to professional growth and enrichment for faculty.
 Faculty learn new things about the world, about teaching, and about their own areas of expertise by seeing it through their students’ many and diverse lenses.
 Teaching students from diverse backgrounds and learning styles keeps the teaching experience fresh and invigorating and creates opportunities for faculty to develop new pedagogical approaches and avenues for research.

 The CTL has prepared a sourcebook titled “Diversity & Inclusion in Curriculum and Classroom,” a living document that offers insights and practical strategies that respond to the distinctive diversity of Yale-NUS.
 Please consider the relevant sections above and contact CTL staff if you would like to suggest additional resources or have a friendly consultation on your own practices.

 *Read an open letter from CTL Director Catherine Sanger – Intentions and Actions: The CTL’s Role in Confronting Systemic Inequality in Higher Education*

 “If we want all students with ability to succeed in STEM courses, we need to consciously design learning environments in which every student is welcome to fully participate in learning.”

-Review this link for detailed resources from the University of California Los Angels on STEM and Inclusiveness – https://ceils.ucla.edu/resources/teaching-guides/inclusive-teaching-for-diverse-classrooms/
+Learn more from these detailed resources from the University of California Los Angeles on STEM and Inclusiveness.

 Tips for how to address diversity and inclusion in your teaching